jucazyn/jucazyn.github.io/_pages/home.md

 **I'm open to part-time opportunities**.
 My cv can be found [here](https://jucazyn.github.io/cv/).
 Feel free to contact me.

-## main interests
+## research interests

-**Logic.** The Logic-related topics that I'm interested are Categorical Logic and dualities, such as the so-called Stone-type dualities (e.g., Stone, Gelfand) and other algebro-geometric dualities.

-**Philosophy of Science.** My main philosophical area of research.
-I focus on the history and nuances of the debate on the logical foundations of scientific theories, covering topics such as the Vienna Circle's received view, the linguistic _vs_. model-theoretic views of theories debate, the relation between Philosophy of Science and scientific practice, and theoretical equivalence.

-**Foundations of Physics.** In this interdisciplinary field, I combine Mathematical Physics, History of Physics, and Philosophy of Physics, to conduct mathematical and philosophical inquiry into physical theories.

-**Artificial Intelligence.** I have a growing interest in applying mathematical methods to explore philosophical issues related to Machine Learning and, more generally, Artificial Intelligence.
+I'm trained as a mathematical philosopher, i.e., I'm interested in exploring problems of philosophical nature where mathematical methods are needed.
+The philosophical topics that I'm interested mainly center around Philosophy of Science and Philosophy of Technology, but I'm also interested in foundational science and technology problems.
+Specifically, I'm interested in the philosophical and mathematical foundations of Physics and Artificial Intelligence.